June 14, 2021

 PRED-5919: Fixes an issue previously causing multiple downloads when making a prediction request for a test dataset on a deployment from the Deployments page.

-PRED-5976: Updates the configurable feature set to match on-premise specifications.
+PRED-5976: Updates the configurable feature set to match Self-Managed AI Platform specifications.